Here are some basic fermented ingredients you can use in other recipes:

 In a clean jar, put the apples, sugar and water in.
 Then, cover the jar with a breathable cloth.
 Place it in a cool dark place.
 We can then begin 2 simple stages to fermenting the vinegar:

 Stage 1 (Aerobic Fermentation): For the first one to two week (7-14 days), you can use a wooden spoon to stir the mixture about once a day.
 Observe during this time if the apple slices have sunk down.
 At this stage, the bacteria inside will convert the apple & sugar into acetic acid (vinegar).
-When it's been at least one week, you can filter the liquid out and we can begin stage 2.
+When it's been at least one week or you see that most apple pieces have settled down at the bottom of the jar, you can filter the liquid out and we can begin stage 2.

 Stage 2 (Anaerobic Fermentation): In stage 2, with the liquid extracted out, place it in an airtight jar.
 Let the jar ferment in a cool dark place for 2 weeks.
 At this time, the microbes will continue to convert any remaining sugar pieces and nutrients into acetic acid.
 At this stage, it will also create that characteristic smell of vinegar.
 There will be aromatic ester, enzymes and nutrients made during this process.
 After about 2 weeks, the vinegar will be ready to use.